IGME-202-2231/SHMUP_AsteroidsCloneFinal/README.md

 A lone flotilla-ship sees an active flotilla it can join up with

+## Asteroids

+These roaming obstacles come in many shapes and sizes, dealing damage to any entity that comes in contact with them corresponding to their sizes.
+The smaller ones might hurt, but the bigger ones will deal some real damage to your ship!

+The enemy ships will try to avoid these space rocks, but they aren't always so lucky... they'll be taking damage too!

 ## Sources

 Space Patrol Sprite Sheet - http://freegameassets.blogspot.com/search?q=space+patrol